lenderpanel

 Recently asked questions about conveyancing in Thamesmead

-We have reached the end of our tether in trying to reach an agreement for a lease extension in Thamesmead.
+Despite our best efforts, we have been unsuccessful in trying to purchase the freehold in Thamesmead.
 Can this matter be resolved via the Leasehold Valuation Tribunal?

-An example of a Lease Extension matter before the tribunal for a Thamesmead residence is Various @ Colombus Square in January 2012. the Tribunal calculated the premiums to be paid for new leases for each of the flats in Mariners Walk to be £3822 and the premium to be paid for the new lease of 2 Knights Court to be £4439.
+An example of a Lease Extension decision for a Thamesmead premises is Various @ Colombus Square in January 2012. the Tribunal calculated the premiums to be paid for new leases for each of the flats in Mariners Walk to be £3822 and the premium to be paid for the new lease of 2 Knights Court to be £4439.
 This case related to 13 flats.
-The remaining number of years on the lease was 76 years.
+The unexpired residue of the current lease was 76 years.

 Last updated